Mapping the use of Music in Contemporary Places of Detention

 Projects: Beyoncé, YouTube, and Sign Language Music Videos

 Music is frequently perceived as an exclusively auditory phenomenon.
 Within the field of music studies, literature on hearing loss and deafness is noticeably scarce.
 Widely-held assumptions are that deaf culture is one without music -- a community silent to the experiences of music & sound.
 Media have been instrumental in shaping how hearing people perceive deaf individuals and Deaf culture.
 Over this past decade, thousands of amateur, user-generated videos featuring an individual or group interpreting or translating a select Beyoncé song into a recognised sign-language have emerged via YouTube.
 This research explores how YouTube’s platform provides an ideal conduit for the mediation and re-examination of the art of signed songs on the one hand, while on the other, problematises issues faced in attempts to devise inclusive and exhaustive interpretations of Beyoncé’s music through visual signs.
-Findings from this research-in-progress will appear in two book chapters:
+Findings from this research-in-progress is published in the following book chapter:

-Mangaoang, Á. Visualising Beyoncé: Pop Music, Remediation, and the Art of Signed Songs.
-In Beyoncé Knowles, Martin Iddon and Melanie Marshall (eds.), Indiana University Press (forthcoming, 2017)
+Mangaoang, Á. 'I See Music': Beyoncé, YouTube, and the Question of Signed Songs.
+In Beyoncé Knowles, Martin Iddon and Melanie Marshall (eds.), Indiana University Press (forthcoming)

 I have life-long interests in community music, music as social integration, and inclusive music education.
 I worked with the Irish Chamber Orchestra’s community engagement programme Sing Out With Strings from 2014-’16.
 Established in 2008, the Irish Chamber Orchestra provides weekly workshops in singing, song-writing and violin tuition for 300 children across Limerick city, as a Community Engagement Programme working in Limerick primary schools.
 The Sing Out With Strings project addresses issues of inclusion, equality of access and provision and highlights the numerous benefits that a long-term project of this nature has on the children, staff, parents and the wider community.
 I am the author of two reports on Sing Out with Strings, commissioned the Irish Chamber Orchestra (2015 & 2016).